 The Town contains 107 acres of forest and park sites, and for the most part, the latter park sites are scattered throughout the residential areas.
 The FR (Forest / Recreational) zoning designation is assigned to the two sections of woods that are the remnants of the original forested context of the camp meeting., approximately 50 acres each.
 Park sites are not within the Forest Preserves.
 The East Woods, approximately 41 acres, is located in the northeast corner of the Town.
 Blocks 28 and 33 contain Town-owned lands adjacent to the East Woods and to residences.
-The West Woods, approximately 48 acres, lie is located to the west of Washington Grove Lane, along most of the Town's northwest boundary with the City of Gaithersburg.
+The West Woods, approximately 48 acres, lie-is located to the west of Washington Grove Lane, along most of the Town's northwest boundary with the City of Gaithersburg.
 The latter contains Maple Lake.
 This Plan does not recommend changes to the permitted land uses for the FR zone. (see Section 6.1 for forest preserve issues)

 - Formally abandon any subdivision lot designation for Town-owned lands contained within Blocks 28 and 33, and the same be designated as Forest Preserve.
-Such formal action will tend to discourage possible disposition of the Town in the future of such property to a private party for development purposes. - Complete a Local Zoning Map Amendment to assign FPR[GC1] (Forest Preserve) zoning to the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County.
+Such formal action will tend to discourage possible disposition of the Town in the future of such property to a private party for development purposes. - Complete a Local Zoning Map Amendment to assign FPR (Forest Preserve) zoning to the East Woods parcel delineated on the 2017 East Woods Plat of Survey filed in the Land Records for Montgomery County.
 This is intended to provide additional protection for our Forest Preserve. - Only one section of privately owned land (lot 22, block 9) intrudes into the East Woods.
-This property should be purchased by the Town when the owner is willing to sell it.
+This property should be purchased by the Town when the owner is willing to sell it. - Complete a Local Zoning Map Amendment to assign FP (Forest Preserve) zoning to the West Woods.
+This will require an updated survey of the West Woods.
+This is intended to provide additional protection for our Forest Preserve.